-Federal and state labor laws apply only to employees, not to independent contractors.
-If misclassified as an independent contractor, you could be missing out on overtime wages, pay more in taxes, and other employee benefits.
+Federal and state labor laws apply only to employees, not independent contractors.
+If misclassified as an independent contractor, you could miss out on overtime wages or other employee benefits or pay more in taxes.
 Employers are legally required to:

 There isn’t one single test; it’s a combination of factors.

 - How long are you supposed to work for your employer?
-If it looks more like a permanent job without an end date, you are probably an employee.
+You are probably an employee if it looks more like a permanent job without an end date.

 - Can you make a profit or loss through your work?
-If your own decisions can create a profit or loss for the business, you’re probably an independent contractor.
-Deciding to work more hours for more pay doesn’t count towards profit and loss.
-It has to be profit or loss to the company, not you.
+If your own decisions can create a profit or loss for yourself, you’re more likely to be an independent contractor.
+Note that this only includes managerial decisions.
+For example, deciding to work more hours for more pay is not a managerial decision.
+However, deciding whether to advertise would be a managerial decision, as would deciding whether to hire help.

-- Work: Write down the location, dates and hours you worked, the kind of work that you did, what you were paid, and what you are owed.
+- Work: Write down the location, dates, and hours you worked.
+Include the kind of work that you did, what you were paid, and what you are owed.

-- Written agreement: Try to get a written agreement that describes the work, how much you’ll be paid and when.
-If the agreement isn’t I writing it can still be enforced, but it’s more difficult to prove.
-Your testimony, receipts for work purchases, your notes about the job, your time log - all can be used prove an oral employment agreement.
+- Written agreement: Try to get a written agreement that describes the work, how much you’ll be paid, and when.
+If the agreement isn’t in writing, it can still be enforced, but it’s more difficult to prove.
+Your testimony, receipts for work purchases, your notes about the job, and your time log can be used prove an oral employment agreement.